 Available cancer treatments

 If your child is diagnosed with cancer or a blood or bone marrow disorder, our team will match the best treatment option to their condition.

 During a transfusion, your child receives donor blood, which replaces the blood they have lost.

 During a bone marrow transplant (also called stem cell transplantation), healthy donor stem cells are transplanted into your child’s body.
 A bone marrow transplant helps to rebuild your child’s blood supply and immune system.

 This treatment removes excess iron from your child’s blood.
-We may recommend Chelation therapy if your child gets regular blood transfusions.
+We might recommend Chelation therapy if your child gets regular blood transfusions.

 Chemotherapy is a type of medication treatment used to kill cancer cells.